adamnoden/yayo/docs/system-prompt.md

 I am creating an iOS game.
-I am using firestore and expo.
-Both of these are already set up and I already have a number of deployed functions that i am consuming for example.
-I'm using typescript.
 Below is an outline of the app.
 None of the overview below is final - just a concept overview for context.
 There may be many inconsistencies and some of the features I've already decided to abandon but the remenants of my thoughts still remain below

 # App outline